 Comment on other blogs regularly, but stay focused and always be positive and on topic.

 Have a well maintained and up to date website, or better, a blog; that tells the story of you as an author and of course, lists all your books with buy links.

 Lastly, is to think like an author and not worry about how many ebooks you sold today.
 Sales will come if you can write great books.

 And this is the after the last point.
 No matter how hard you try, you won’t make money trying to sell a bad book.

-So forget about the fast money schemes and think about writing a very, very good book.
+So forget about the fast money Kindle scams and schemes and think about writing a very, very good book.